SnapAudit: Active Auditing of Differentially Private In-Context Learning via Snapshot-Based Simulation: Methodology

-Since DP is built for distinguishing the presence of a single record, the goal of DP-ICL auditing is to detect the presence of $e_{\text{canary}}$ in the context.
-As shown in Figure~\ref{fig:intro-framework}, our threat models fall into two primary categories based on the information an adversary can access: Black-Box Access and White-Box Access.
+DP is defined in terms of distinguishing the presence of a single record, so the goal of DP-ICL auditing is to detect whether a target record (canary) $e_{\text{canary}}$ is present in the context.
+We consider two auditing paradigms that differ in the auditor's level of access to the pipeline.

-\partitle{Black-Box Access (API Access).} In a black-box setting, an external adversary interacts with the model solely via its public API, observing outputs $y$ for input queries $q$ without access to internal computations or parameters.
-The attacker knows the target record (canary) $e_{\text{canary}}$, which may be used to craft sensitive queries.
-In this auditing scenario, the auditor evaluates the model using a target context $C_1$ and a reference context $C_0$, and the attack function $\mathcal{A}$ makes predictions based exclusively on the observed outputs.

-\partitle{White-Box Access (Intermediate Output Access).} White-box access represents a stronger threat model, relevant when the privacy mechanism’s output statistics are accessible.
-It provides an upper bound on empirical privacy leakage.
+\partitle{Passive vs.\ Active Auditing.} A \emph{passive} auditor treats the DP-ICL pipeline as a fixed black-box mechanism: it can only issue queries and observe final outputs, with no access to intermediate computations.
+Following the standard membership-inference paradigm, the auditor evaluates the system under neighboring contexts $C_0, C_1$ and estimates privacy leakage from empirical TPR/FPR---a procedure that requires a large number of expensive end-to-end LLM queries to reach statistical reliability.
+An \emph{active} auditor, in contrast, can construct and control the pipeline, decomposing it into a clean inference stage and a private aggregation stage.
+This enables our snapshot-based design (Section~\ref{ssec:snap-audit}): a small number of non-private LLM calls suffice to capture the clean-output distribution, after which large-scale bootstrap with calibrated noise injection simulates the DP mechanism at negligible additional cost.

-In this setting, the attacker retains all black-box capabilities and additionally has access to the intermediate results, such as DP noisy vote counts, before the final output is produced.
-During auditing, the auditor can directly feed the model’s noisy outputs into the attack function $\mathcal{A}$ to assess privacy leakage.
+\partitle{Black-box \& White-box Output Access.} Attacker access is orthogonal to the passive/active auditing paradigm: either setting can evaluate black-box or white-box attacks depending on what information is made available to the attack algorithm.
+A \textbf{black-box attacker} makes decisions based solely on observable outputs.
+A \textbf{white-box attacker} retains all black-box capabilities and additionally has access to intermediate results, such as DP-noisy vote counts, before the final output is produced.

-\partitle{Internal Auditing Capabilities.} Beyond the external threat models above, we also endow our auditor with a set of \emph{internal} capabilities that are not intended to model any realistic adversary, but rather to instrument the DP-ICL system for analysis.
-These capabilities are only used by the evaluator to better understand how close the implementation is to its theoretical guarantees, and to disentangle the effect of different design choices; all reported attack performance for the black-box and white-box threat models strictly respects the corresponding access assumptions in Table~\ref{tab:model-classification}.

-Internally, we (i) sweep mechanism hyperparameters such as the number of partitions $T$ while keeping the nominal $(\epsilon_{\text{theory}},\delta)$ fixed, and (ii) access clean vote vectors or embeddings for bootstrap-based uncertainty estimation and Gaussian baselines.
-These views are used only to understand how implementation details (ESA aggregation, decoding, finite samples) affect empirical leakage.